 As the whole history of Bolshevism shows, political differences and arguments over strategy and tactics can become very heated.
 Lenin’s Bolshevik Party was known as the school of hard knocks.
 They had many polemics.
 Lenin noted this feature in 1907: “The pamphlets What is to be Done? and One Step Forward, Two Steps Back published in this collection present to the reader a heated, at times bitter and destructive, controversy within the circles abroad.
 Undoubtedly, this struggle has many unattractive features.”
 Nevertheless, out of such clashes, there emerged a new political clarity, which provided the Party with greater cohesion and confidence.

 Throughout his lifetime, Lenin was firm in his defence of revolutionary principles and defence of Marxism.
 When What is to be Done? was published the struggle against the Russian “Economists” was reaching its conclusion.
-In the preface to the book, Lenin states that there would make no progress in Russia “until we have completely put an end to this [Economist] period”.
+In the preface to the book, Lenin states that they would make no progress in Russia “until we have completely put an end to this [Economist] period”.
 The book was used to settle the scores with this opportunist tendency.

 Lenin also explained that the struggle against Marxism was developed by the bourgeois intelligentsia in the universities and transferred to the reformists and opportunists in the Labour movement, where it became their stock-in-trade.
 That remains the case today.